-CN Police Want to Raise Awareness About Safe Behaviour at Rail Crossings
+CN Police Want to Raise Awareness About How to Operate Mobility Devices at Rail Crossings Safely

-CN Police officers are spreading a rail safety message in the RM of Macdonald.
+CN Police officers are spreading a rail safety message in the RM of MacDonald about the use of mobility devices at rail crossings.
 Last year in North America, there were over 3,400 collisions with trains, resulting in over 2,200 serious injuries or fatalities.
 Rail safety is a core value at CN and CN Police wants to be a part of the effort to minimize the risk of accidents at rail crossings.

 “Safety is a core value at CN and we want to take every opportunity to raise awareness on safe behaviour around rail.
-It is our job to make sure that the population of RM of Macdonald know that the only safe and legal place to cross railway tracks is at a designated railway crossing.
+It is our job to make sure that the population of the RM of MacDonald know the risks associated with the use of mobility devices at railway crossings.
 It is important for CN Police officers to engage the population on the dangers related to a railway incident.
 We want everyone to Be Rail Smart: “Stop.
 Look.
 Listen.
 Live.“

 - Cst.
 Dustin Schollenberg, CN Police